ajshap00/TopTunes/README.md

-# Goat Project
+# TopTunes Project

-Welcome to the Goat Project!
+Welcome to the TopTunes Project!
 This project is a Django-based web application that integrates with various APIs to provide a rich user experience.
 Below you'll find detailed information about the project, how to set it up, and how to contribute.

 ## Table of Contents